algolia/kubernetes-hands-on/12-resources/README.md

 ## Resources definition

 The CPU resource is measured in a number of CPU the pod will use for a given amount of time.
-It can be inferior to 0.
+It cannot be inferior to 0.
 Specifying `0.5` (or `500m`, which means 500 millicpu), will give half of a CPU to your pod.

 The RAM resource is measured in the number of bytes of RAM the pod will use.